lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

   <circle class="circle-svg__circle circle-svg__circle--stroked circle-svg__circle--production circle-svg__circle--stroke-length circle-svg__circle--stroke-length-short" cx="50" cy="50" r="45"/>
 </svg>

-The initial state of `stroke-dashoffset: 0` doesn't change anything, but it does provide the starting point for our CSS animation which will move between the two.
+The initial state of `stroke-dashoffset: 75` doesn't change much, but it does provide the starting point for our CSS animation, which will move between `75` and `280`.

 <svg class="circle-svg circle-svg--stroked" viewBox="0 0 100 100" xmlns="http://www.w3.org/2000/svg">
   <circle class="circle-svg__circle circle-svg__circle--stroked circle-svg__circle--production circle-svg__circle--stroke-length circle-svg__circle--dash-offset-animated-example" cx="50" cy="50" r="45"/>
 </svg>

+## Adding animation

 Here we add a keyframe animation to `<circle>` which alternates between the two `stroke-dashoffset` values described above.
 We won't use this exact animation for our final spinner but it does help illustrate how it will work.